 November 20, 2018

-The other half were restricted to ten minutes per day for each of the three most popular sites for the age group, including Facebook, Instagram and Snapchat.
-To ensure the accuracy of this limitation, use was tracked through regular screen shots from the participants’ phones showing battery data.
+The other half were restricted to ten minutes per day for each of the three sites studied: Facebook, Instagram and Snapchat, the most popular sites for the age group.
+(Use was tracked through regular screen shots from the participants’ phones showing battery data.)

 One slight limitation of the study is that it was restricted to undergraduates.
 Whether social media use affects older groups is unclear at this time.
-However, many participants who began the study with moderate clinical depression finished just a few weeks later with very mild symptoms, according to researchers — and that definitely constitutes as a win for the study.
+But many participants who began the study with moderate clinical depression finished just a few weeks later with very mild symptoms, according to researchers — and that definitely constitutes as a win for the study.